 What’s Next for AI Models?

-To sum up, different artificial intelligence models are used for solving different problems, from self-driving cars to object detection, face recognition and pose estimation.
+AI models are used for solving different problems, from self-driving cars to object detection, face recognition, and pose estimation.
 Therefore, being aware of the models is essential for identifying the one best suited for a particular task.
-With the rapid improvement in artificial intelligence adoption, these models are certain to be applied across all industries in the near future.
+With the rapid improvement in artificial intelligence adoption, these models are certain to be applied across all industries soon.

-If you are looking for a way to build, deploy, and scale AI models with a powerful end-to-end platform, check out Viso Suite.
+Build, deploy, and scale AI models with our powerful end-to-end platform, Viso Suite.
 You can find the Whitepaper here.